patientslikeme/rails_form_builder_param_name/README.md

 This gem is a horrid, but small and self-contained, hack.
 It adds a method to Rails' global helpers, and a corresponding method in `FormBuilder`, called `field_param_name`.
 This method returns the value of the `name` attribute on fields that the Rails form helpers would hypothetically generate if you were to call them.

+**WARNING WARNING WARNING!**  This code is effectively exposing private API from inside ActionView.
+It is likely to break in future, unreleased versions of Rails.
+Pull requests to unbreak it will be gladly accepted.

 ## Installation

 Add this line to your application's Gemfile: